Toloka/dbt-af/examples/advanced_project.md

 <img src="../docs/static/medium_tests.png" alt="drawing" width="600"/>

+> [!NOTE]
+> Medium tests can only be configured for models that have their own yml file.

 ## Large tests

 Large tests are designed to be most heavy and time-consuming.
 They are placed in special DAG for each domain (DAGs are